-when is my body authentic? is an interdisciplinary fashion runway show created by performing arts designer jaeden walton (mfa candidate at the school for the contemporary arts @ simon fraser university).the project is part of walton's thesis defense and completion of the mfa in interdisciplinary arts program.
-The goal of the project is to challenge how performers carry a relationship between themselves and the daily performance they give, as well as challenge how what individuals carry with them (both literally and metaphorically) impacts our audience’s perceptions about our lives. intended completion of the project is in the fall of 2026.[email protected]
+when is my body authentic ? is an interdisciplinary fashion runway show conceived by performing arts designer Jaeden Walton, MFA candidate at the School for the Contemporary Arts @ Simon Fraser University.
+This project is a key component of Walton's thesis defence and the completion of the MFA in Interdisciplinary Arts program.
+The project is scheduled for completion in the fall of 2026.The goal of the project is to challenge how performers carry a relationship between themselves and the daily performance they give, as well as challenge how what individuals carry with them (both literally and metaphorically) impacts our audience’s (the public) perceptions about our lives.
+By exploring these dynamics, the project challenges audiences to reconsider how they interpret the identities and lives of those they observe.when is my body authentic ? investigates the ways in which identity is performed, constructed, and perceived through scenographic tools such as costume, gesture, and stage design.
+It explores how appearance and movement shape public perception and interrogates how performance design can either (or both) reveal and/or subvert this process.
+Of particular interest is the fluid boundary between authenticity and performance, and how design interventions can affect the ways in which bodies are framed, staged, and made visible to others.[email protected]

 Jaeden Walton is a performing arts designer based in Vancouver, originally from the land of the Syilx Okanagan peoples (Kelowna, BC).Jaeden's main artistic disciplines lie within scenography, primarily scenic and sound design.
 They've taken many studio courses in all elements of design at the University of Victoria.
-They grew up infatuated with music and studied percussive theory and performance from a very young age.
-Jaeden holds a huge interest in fashion and costumes, and likes to question the authenticity regarding the performance garments give.Drawing heavy inspiration for their work in questioning the nature of how things operate, and how they can mould that into something new, Jaeden strives to lure the spectator into a piece that seems ‘normal’ at first, to then expose them to something more radical and abstracted.
+They grew up infatuated with music and studied percussive theory and performance from a very young age, taking many private lessons in piano theory, percussive jazz studies, and percussive heavy metal.
+Their background in music is what eventually led them to pursue sound design in the realm of scenography.
+Jaeden also takes a heavy interest in costume and fashion design.Drawing heavy inspiration for their work in questioning the nature of how things operate, and how they can mould that into something new, Jaeden strives to lure the spectator into a piece that seems ‘normal’ at first, to then expose them to something more radical and abstracted.Jaeden holds a BFA in Theatre Design with Distinction from the University of Victoria, and is currently taking their MFA in Interdisciplinary Arts at the School for the Contemporary Arts at Simon Fraser University.

 Title: When is my body a performance, and when is my body authentic?Current level of study & qualifications: I am in the first year of my MFA in Interdisciplinary Arts at the School for the Contemporary Arts at Simon Fraser University.
 I hold a BFA in Theatre Design from the University of Victoria, where I focussed my study of theatre in relation to national, political, celebrity, and personal identities.Project description: In our daily lives, we give a performance in the way we allow our bodies to appear.
 The performance we give is perceived by ourselves as well as the spectators of our daily lives.
 “A person builds an identity by being around other people, who in turn allow a person to distinguish personal aspects of their character” (Richardson 2018).
 How is scenography linked to personal identity or sense of self?
 Every physical body is uniquely its own.
 The way it is shaped, the way it moves, the lived experience it has, all elements together create a performance composed by the individual.
 Marvin Carlson claims that performance is highly socially-engaged, and is therefore blurred the boundaries of what performance is.
 (Carlson 2017) I will create a performative fashion runway which showcases the human body and its relationship to scenography which will question: When is my body a performance, and when is my body authentic?
 The goal of the project is to challenge how performers carry a relationship between themselves and the daily performance they give, as well as challenge how what individuals carry with them (both literally and metaphorically) impacts our audience’s perceptions about our lives.
 Each personal situation presents itself as a different performance, and “in each interaction people put on different identity” (Zaure 2023).Theoretical approach & method: I will create the runway through a devised process, building the world of the performance through the performer.
 This type of creation process will allow a personal connection between the performer and their garment.
 Each garment showcased on the runway will be individualized to the performer who is wearing it.
 The garment (or even lack of) will in some way accentuate the performance that each body gives, hoping to make the audience think about how they play a role in the performance of life.
 To individualize each outfit, the performers and I will engage in a devised process involving group meetings and exercises focussed on discovering parts of their body and mind that can be accentuated in a physical and material form.
 We will work together to create a symbolic garment that emerges from past personal experience, working with their individuality as a material, bringing it from the non-physical realm into the physical.
 My creation method will loosely follow that of the Estonian Academy of Art’s The Lab of Figurative Thought: You Only Have A Moment showcase at the 2023 Prague Quadrennial (Semper 2023), as well as the work shown in The Dress Series (Dempsey and Millan 1994).
 The runway will accompany a research paper exploring the different performer’s themes, and how their identities (as well as the audiences’) link to scenography.Contributions & significance: At present, there is little research exploring the links between scenography and personal identity, this research will develop an insight into that link, allowing other scenographers to examine the relationship further.
 The pursuit of this research aims to create a better understanding of people’s perception of performance and daily life.
 What aspects of each daily experience does one perceive as performance versus authenticity, and what parts of your own life are you fabricating to put a performance on for those around you?